 CancerCare endorses and actively promotes state and federal policies which:

-- Ensure equal access to high quality, safe, affordable and comprehensive cancer treatment for all Americans
+• Ensure equitable access to high quality, safe, affordable and comprehensive cancer treatment for all Americans

-- Enable a responsible process for moving government-sponsored insurance programs toward patient-centric, quality based treatment and payment plans
+• Enable a responsible process to ensure government-sponsored insurance programs provide patient-centric, quality, and affordable treatment and coverage

 Our Advocacy Activities: